Eukon05/dilanbot/README.md

 <a href="https://discord.com/api/oauth2/authorize?client_id=913511878523752519&permissions=274914725120&scope=bot">Add the bot to your server by clicking this link!</a>
 </h2>

-<h2>Features and usage</h2>
+# Important note
+This bot is now in "maintenance mode" - this means that it will receive only dependency updates and no new features.
+This is due to the codebase being very cluttered and in need of a refactor/rewrite, but because I'm currently working on other projects and learning mainly web/backend development, rewriting this bot's code is not a priority to me.

+## Features and usage
-The bot's default prefix is "dilan", every command uses this pattern: <br>
+The bot's default prefix is "dilan", every command uses this pattern:
 `[prefix] [command] [arguments]`

 - `play [song title]` - plays the requested song from YouTube, or puts it in the queue if something is already playing